 If you work with people, you’ll know that they experience a wide range of feelings, emotions and challenges.
 Here you’ll find resources, links and information that you may find helpful.

 The Asian Women’s Resource Centre is a specialist women’s organisation, providing support to BMER (Black, Minority, Ethnic, Refugee) women and children pan London.

-Broken Rainbow UK is the leading national LGBT domestic violence charity providing support to lesbian, gay, bisexual, and trans (LGBT) communities impacted by domestic violence and abuse.
+Galop is the leading national LGBT domestic violence charity providing support to lesbian, gay, bisexual, and trans (LGBT) communities impacted by domestic violence and abuse.

 Refuge’s network of safe houses provides emergency accommodation for women and children when they are most in need.

 Women’s Aid is the key national charity working to end domestic violence against women and children.
 They support a network of over 500 domestic and sexual violence services across the UK.